isl/LDAQ-CostEstimators/Readme.md

     considering SPARQL filter clauses.

-## Brief description of JAVA packages and contents:
+## Brief description of JAVA packages and classes:

 ### costEstimationMethods package
 All 4 cost estimation methods as described above.